 Plan your arrival time

-Attend both days - different employers are here on each day.
-Plan when and for how long you will visit teh career fair.
+Plan when and for how long you will visit the career fair.
 Although it is busiest over lunch, expect it to be steady all day.
-Try to arrive before 2 pm as employers will be packing up and leaving at 3 pm.
+Try to arrive before 1 pm as employers will be packing up and leaving at 2 pm.

 Dress and act the part

 First impressions are important!
 Dress and act as you would for a job interview.
-Employers will remember a student that has a prepared approach and a professional appearance.
+Employers will remember a student that has a prepared, confident approach and a professional appearance.

 We are always looking for student volunteers to help with the career fair.
 Volunteering is a great opportunity to network with employers, gain experience and complement your resumé.